-The data were normalised, then the average values (, , and ) found.
+The data are normalised, then the average values (, , and ) are found.
 The function of fuzzy numberis:

 (30)

 The distribution of the other indicial (: water pressure at the tunnel face, : groundwater circulation conditions, and : surface water catchment conditions) information can be obtained in the same way (see Appendix D for details).